 5. Close-Grip Push-Ups: The Diamond Alternative

-Close-grip push-ups position the hands directly under the shoulders β narrower than standard, but not as narrow as diamond.
-This variation serves as a bridge for trainees who cannot yet perform diamond push-ups with proper form.
+Close-grip push-ups position the hands directly under the shoulders, narrower than standard, but not as narrow as diamond.
+This variation is the bridge for trainees who cannot yet perform diamond push-ups with proper form.
 The tricep emphasis is substantial, and the slightly wider base reduces wrist strain.

 6. Plank Shoulder Taps: Stability Under Load